nesl/Distributed_TensorFlow/README.md

 ## 1. Alex
 The AlexNet is build in Tensorflow.
-We imported the caffe trained model (https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) and only do inference in our program to get the image classification result.
+We imported the caffe trained model (https://github.com/BVLC/caffe/tree/master/models/bvlc_alexnet) and only make inference in our program to get the image classification result.
+The codes include:
-The codes include the runnining AlexNet in local machine, in distributed clusters (after partition), and in distributed clusters (multiple sessions)
+Runnining AlexNet in local machine/in distributed clusters (after partition)/in distributed clusters (multiple sessions)

 ## 2. Backend
 The backend server is developed using Flask in Python.
 The backend listend to the connections from the front end and process the request.